-This year's theme for Safer Internet Day is 'Be the change: unite for a safer internet.'
+This year's theme for Safer Internet Day is 'Together for a better internet.'

 - There are real advantages in maintaining an open dialogue with your child about their internet use, encourage them to talk to you about their time online; for example who they're talking to, what services they are using, and any issues they may be experiencing.